uclasystem/bamboo/README.md

 This command will recompile the LaTeX file as many times as needed and open it in your preferred PDF viewer.
 For modifications keep this command running, and the document recompiles automatically.

+## Dependencies

+For Arch Linux you need to install:

+    sudo pacman -S python-daemon python-psutil